 The software enables the user to unlock the phone with a swipe gesture and shows date and time in the device format.
 The start screen has a hexagon structure layout and has the following elements:

 The team hired a manufacturer in Italy who agreed to design and produce a curved shape enclosure.
 Given the PoC nature of the device, the enclosure was to provide a hard plastic casing to fit in the rigid-flex PCB and allow mounting on the hand.

 As the device is a brand-new smart solution, the company faced the following challenges due to technological limitations:

-The curved smartphone prototype is ready for demonstration.
-Once the client secures financial support of investors, they plan to continue the development: deal with the identified technological roadblocks (e.g. flexi-screen, powerful battery, curved touch panel, etc.) and implement new features (e.g. e-lock, browser, demo game adapted to the curved screen shape, etc.)
+Once the client secured financial support of investors, they planned to continue the development.
+The customer aimed to deal with the identified technological roadblocks (e.g. flexi-screen, powerful battery, curved touch panel, etc.) and implement new features (e.g. e-lock, browser, demo game adapted to the curved screen shape, etc.)